davidhalter/jedi/docs/docs/testing.rst

 ============

 You want to add a test for |jedi|?
 Great!
 We love that.
-Normally you should write your tests as :ref:`Blackbox Tests <blackbox>` tests.
-Most tests would fit in there.
+Normally you should write your tests as :ref:`Blackbox Tests <blackbox>`.
+Most tests would fit right in there.

 .. _blackbox: